postgres-ai/docs/docs/database-lab/config-reference.md

 ## Section `global`: global parameters
 - `engine` - defines the Database Lab Engine.
 Supported engines: `postgres`.
+- `mountDir` - specifies the location of the pool mount directory.
-- `dataDir` - specifies the location of restored data by Database Lab Engine.
+- `dataSubDir` - specifies the location of restored data by Database Lab Engine relative to the pool mount directory (`mountDir`).
 - `debug` - allows seeing more in the Database Lab Engine logs.

 ## Section `server`: Database Lab Engine API server